-- Are you unable to pay your bills because you’ve lost your job, have become disabled or you are recovering from a serious illness or injury?
+- Are you unable to pay your bills because you lost your job, are experiencing a disability, or recovering from a serious illness or injury?

 - Are your mortgage payments behind and is foreclosure just around the corner?

-- Is your pay or bank account being garnished?
+- Is a creditor garnishing your pay or bank account?

 - Do you have past due tax obligations or student loans?

-If you answered YES to one of more of the questions listed above, then you may need to talk to a qualified bankruptcy attorney to help you get some relief.
+If you answered YES to one or more of the questions listed above, then you may need to talk to a bankruptcy attorney with the right qualifications and experience.

-Once you file bankruptcy foreclosure proceedings will be stopped temporarily and garnishments will be eliminated.
-In addition, harassment from bill collectors should stop and if it does not, you can file a contempt action against them for violating the order that prohibits them from contacting you once the bankruptcy has been filed.
+Once you file bankruptcy, the proceedings against you stop temporarily and eliminate garnishments.
+In addition, harassment from bill collectors should stop and if it does not, you can file a contempt action against them for violating the order that prohibits them from contacting you after the bankruptcy files.

-Your bankruptcy attorney can help you decide which type of bankruptcy will work best for your situation.
+A good bankruptcy attorney with experience helps you decide which type of bankruptcy works best for your situation.